Gottman Marital Therapy Level 3 Professional Training

-After each role-play session, Trish will lead discussions that include case consultations and nuanced details of the techniques previously demonstrated and provide guidance in developing a roadmap for clinical decisions.
+After each role-play session, Trish & John will lead discussions that include case consultations and nuanced details of the techniques previously demonstrated and provide guidance in developing a roadmap for clinical decisions.

 There is no better way to learn how to apply the Gottman Method than this workshop.

-- Master’s or doctoral degree students in a graduate program within a mental health-related field (with professional supervision)
+- You must be a Master’s or doctoral degree student in a graduate program within a mental health-related field (with professional supervision),

-- Social workers moving towards mental health accreditation
+- OR a Social Worker moving towards mental health accreditation;

-- Counsellors moving towards Level 4 membership with ACA or clinical membership with PACFA
+- OR a Counsellor moving towards Level 4 membership with ACA;

 - Completed Level 1 Live Training or DVD Home study*